Kazakhstan shows generous side amid Russian stampede, but tensions are rising

 Another protest saw a man bike from the steppe Kazakh city of Karaganda to Astana with a placard on his backpack calling on authorities to close the border with Russia.

-QazaqGrammar activists, meanwhile, at the height of the first-wave Russian migration rush in March, cautioned Russians against mispronouncing the Kazakh language and served a reminder that Kazakhstan is no longer a colony of Russia.
+QazaqGrammar activists, meanwhile, at the height of the first-wave of the Russian migration rush in March, cautioned Russians against mispronouncing the Kazakh language and served a reminder that Kazakhstan is no longer a colony of Russia.
 The activists used Kaznet as a medium, but the majority of comments on Kaznet regarding Russians in Kazakhstan are encouraging for the migrants.
 Those posting content and remarks on the platform typically have a soft spot for Russians who have arrived on a shoestring budget and don't know how they will make ends meet in the near future.

 In terms of apprehension over the course that housing rents and property prices will take, Kazakhs enduring their own cost of living crises are perhaps right to be concerned in Almaty, Astana and other big cities.
-Kazakh real estate agent Saule Nurpeisova lately told business website Express K that the inflow of Russians was giving Kazakh property owners the freedom to experiment with rental hikes.
+Kazakh real estate agent Saule Nurpeisova recently told business website Express K that the inflow of Russians was giving Kazakh property owners the freedom to experiment with rental hikes.
 She said she knew of numerous Russians who were actively looking to acquire real estate.

 Kazakhs are also concerned that if the borders remain open there could be wave upon wave of Russian migration ahead.